We earn commissions from brands listed on this site, which influences how listings are presented.

 Never trust anyone who isn’t at least a little bit nosy and hasn’t done some mildly illegal dirt in their lifetime.
 At least, that’s a very convenient attitude to have if you’re like me and most of the people I love.
 I also figure it plays well with a large contingent of the online background check customer base.

 I also figure it plays well with a large contingent of the online background check customer base who enjoy the ability to have all types of information about random people at their fingertips without having to actually ask any questions or make any phone calls or stalk someone’s Facebook page at night, scrolling at a slow crawl hoping that their thumb never accidentally grazes the “like” button.
+Many turn to the best online background check sites for this kind of information, as they offer comprehensive reports without the hassle.

 But what happens when you use it on yourself?
 What happens when you’re applying for a job or a graduate fellowship and you want to see what people can easily find out about you?
 If you’ve just shot up in bed at 3am wondering what type of information about you is available to anybody with internet access that’s willing to pony up about the price of a case of domestic beer, then an online background check could allay—or confirm—some of your concerns.